maxims94/get-your-solboard/README.md

 Sharing your public key means giving the other party access to your entire transaction history, your interests and preferences.
 Merchants could use it to offer a personalized shopping experience before the user has decided on any transaction.

-**To make this possible, the Solana Pay protocol would need to be extended.**
+To make this possible, the Solana Pay protocol would need to be extended.

 It could work like this: The merchant presents the customer with a QR code that encodes the URL of an endpoint.
 The customer's wallet sends its public key to this endpoint, allowing the merchant to recognize this customer as the "current customer".
 (In the case of a browser, the endpoint URL must include the user's session ID so that it can be associated with the public key).
 The customer now interacts with the merchant and eventually chooses a purchase option.
 The server creates a transaction, signs it and presents it to the customer as a second QR code.
 The customer scans it, approves it and sends it to the network.

 As side-effect, you would not need a browser wallet anymore.
 It would be sufficient to scan QR codes with your phone.

+### Example: Self-service kiosk

-**Consider a self-service kiosk (like those at McDonalds).** A customer approaches it and scans a QR code that is publicly displayed.
-The customer's wallet sends its public key to a server, telling the server that "customer X is currently standing in front of machine Y".
-The machine now makes personalized offers, such as the option of spending loyalty points on a free meal.
+What would this look like from the customer's point of view at a self-service kiosk (like those at McDonalds)?

+A customer approaches the machine and scans a public QR code.
+The customer's wallet sends its public key to a server, essentially telling the server that "customer X is currently standing in front of machine Y".
+The machine can now make personalized offers to the customer, such as the option of spending loyalty points on a free meal.
 The customer picks that option and is shown another QR code (this time, containing the requested transaction).
 After scanning it and approving the transaction, the order goes through.

 ## Try it yourself